InfiniteInsight/InfiniteInsight.github.io/server-rack.md

 ![RackSide](/assets/images/NevermoreLabSide.jpeg)

 I wouldn't mind prettying up the cabling at some point in the future.
-It is a far cry from structured cabling, for sure, but it more than gets the job done.
+It is a far cry from structured cabling, but it more than gets the job done.

 [back](./)